georgkus/ProteomeHD/README.md

 # R scripts
 - <b> tune_treeclust.R: </b> This script was used to perform a grid search to optimise treeClust / rpart hyperparameters (serule and cp) against true and false positives pairs annoated in the Reactome_TP_FP_10perc_subset_for_GS.csv file.
+The optimal values turned out to be cp = 0.105 and serule = 1.8.

 # Data files